 Can someone else pick up my packet for me?

 Yes.
-They will be expected to provide your name and birthday, as well as fulfill any remaining balance on your account.
+They will be expected to provide your name and birthday, as well as fulfill any remaining fundraising minimum.

 If I’m picking up my packet on event day, how long in advance of my start time should I arrive?

-We would recommend arriving at least an hour in advance of your start time to make sure you can get through packet pickup lines and get to gear check in time.
+We recommend arriving an hour in advance (30 minutes if you are part of the Elite wave) of your start time to make sure you can get through packet pickup lines and get to gear check in time.
+Please note packet Pick-Up times: Saturday, September 28 9:00 AM - 4:00 PM and Sunday, September 29 7:00 AM - 5:00 PM.

 What if I haven’t hit my fundraising minimum by event day?